VALD: Multi-Stage Vision Attack Detection for Efficient LVLM Defense: Introduction

 Adversarial defense research for LVLMs has primarily focused on safety alignment issues, such as identifying and preventing harmful and prohibited outputs like encouraging criminal behavior \cite{pi2024mllm, gou2024eyes, ding2024eta}.
 These defenses often adapt safety mechanisms developed for LLMs, including assessing model responses~\cite{pi2024mllm, gou2024eyes} or learning defense prompts~\cite{mo2024fight}.
 However, such methods do not address attacks that subtly steer the model toward benign but incorrect outputs, as demonstrated in \Cref{fig:teaser}.

 Methods that do address this challenge can be broadly categorized into three approaches.
 The first involves detecting adversarial inputs and disregarding them upon detection~\cite{zhang2023jailguard, Zhang_2024, fares2024mirrorcheck}.
 The second approach is adversarial training, in which the visual backbone is fine-tuned using adversarial examples to improve robustness against such inputs~\cite{schlarmann2024robust}.
 The third approach, introduced in SmoothVLM~\cite{sun2024safeguarding}, suggests querying the LVLM with both the adversarial image and multiple transformed versions of it.
-An LLM acts as a judge, compares the captions and chooses one. \cite{zhou2024defending} recently extended this approach to correct errors at multiple stages of the algorithm.
-We adopt the latter approach, but tackle two key challenges that limit the original method’s efficiency.
-First, the method’s effectiveness depends on the use of powerful LVLMs.
-This may limit the applications that can use the approach and, in addition, results in significant computational overhead.
-Second, generating and assessing every caption (of the transformed images) individually is not only computationally expensive but also unnecessary in the absence of an adversarial attack.
+An LLM acts as a judge, compares the captions and chooses one.

+DPS \cite{zhou2024defending} recently extended this approach by using the responses from the transformed images as guidance to the LVLM.
+We adopt the latter approach, but tackle two key challenges that limit previous methods efficiency.
+First, generating and assessing every response (for the transformed images) individually is not only computationally expensive but also unnecessary in the absence of an adversarial attack.
 This makes the approach impractical for real world use, in which most images are not attacked.

-We observe a trade-off between runtime and the risk of overlooking adversarial images.
-The LLM used for caption consolidation achieves high accuracy but incurs a significant computational cost.
-Using lighter tools reduces computational demands, but at the expense of accuracy.
-Therefore, we propose a model that detects most adversarial images early on, leaving only the most challenging cases for the expensive LLM to resolve.

-This lightweight adversarial pre-detection step relies on the observation that, while accurately identifying adversarial images is difficult, determining whether an image is likely clean is a much simpler task.
-It only needs to check whether an image (or caption) and its transformations behave as expected for clean images.
-In other words, we allow false positives, i.e. misclassifying a clean image as adversarial, but not false negatives.

-We break this early detection into two tasks, ordered by increasing computational cost.
-First, for an image to be considered clean, its embeddings must remain consistent across a set of content-preserving transformations.
-Notably, this check requires almost no additional computation, since it is performed as part of the embedding comparison between the original and transformed images.
-If the image is deemed non-adversarial at this stage, the expensive caption-generation and consolidation steps are skipped, and the response for the input image is used directly. $95\%$ clean images are identified at this stage.

-Then, in a second stage, we examine the responses produced for the input image and its transformations.
-Discrepancies in the text-embedding space provide evidence that a successful attack has occurred.
-We show that this can be accomplished using only lightweight LVLMs.
+Second, DPS's effectiveness depends on the use of powerful LVLMs, since consolidating the information requires a high level of reasoning.
+This may limit the applications that can use the approach and results in significant computational overhead.